 - Design: Capitalizing on the downtown’s unique physical assets and heritage, design activities such as building rehabilitations, utilization of preservation-based tools and ordinances and effective planning practices help to create an active district and maintain its authenticity.

 - Economic Restructuring: In this area, a targeted program is developed to identify new market opportunities for the commercial district, find new uses for historic commercial buildings, and stimulate investment in property.

 More than $3.2 billion of overall reinvestment has been reported, of which 65% has been from private investment.

-- Additionally, Main Street cities have added almost 31,000 jobs and 8,000 new small businesses to the Texas economy.
+- Additionally, Main Street cities have added more than 31,000 jobs and 8,000 new small businesses to the Texas economy.

 These reinvestments show that there is significant economic development impact from historic preservation.
 TMSP staff works hand in hand with designated communities to help them achieve their goals.

 There are thousands of participating Main Street communities all across the nation in 44 states.
 More information about the nationwide effort can be found at the website of the National Main Street Center.
 The national center is a subsidiary of the National Trust for Historic Preservation.